 In two years, that will flip, with 60% of organizations expecting to have the majority of IT off-premises.

-Learn more: [webinar] Enterprise IT Shifts Off-Premises: Cloud, Data, and Digital Transformation presented by Melanie Posey of 451 Research (live on 6/6/18)
+Learn more: [webinar] Enterprise IT Shifts Off-Premises: Cloud, Data, and Digital Transformation presented by Melanie Posey of 451 Research (on-demand)

 Most organizations are taking a multi-cloud approach